 It is easy to understand that these types of teams can represent a rather high number of different kind of teams, very different from each other: to define a training course valid for each circumstance is unrealistic.

-In the description of the course, you will find some general project indications since its design must take into account the goals of the team, the organisational context, the role and skills of the people involved.
+In the description of the course, you will find some general project indications since its design must take into account the goals of the team, the organizational context, the role and skills of the people involved.

 To develop knowledge and skills useful to the design and effective/efficient working of a team aimed at achieving specific objectives.